aadupuy/aadupuy.github.io/_projects/4-cf4-cnn.md

 * Model: 3D V-Net CNN with encoder–decoder structure and reflection padding; trained separately for $$\rho$$ and $$\phi$$ prediction using MSE loss.
 * Optimization: Used Adam optimizer with a triangular cyclic learning rate ($$10^{-7}–10^{-5}$$) over 200 epochs; training on dual NVIDIA A100 GPUs (80 GB).
 * Validation: 11,512 total training samples (1,264 validation); performance tested on unseen mocks and statistical realizations of corrected CF4 data.
+* Post-processing: Applied density-based clustering (DBSCAN) to the 3D positions of gravitational attractor candidates extracted from CNN predictions and C++ watershed segmentation.
+This unsupervised approach grouped spatially coherent candidates, isolating the Great Attractor region with high confidence.

 ## Highlights
 * Constructed a scalable 3D CNN for volumetric cosmological data (input tensor shape: $$2 \times 128 \times 128 \times 128$$).